 The directional match efficiency of the trigger is evaluated via MC simulation and the distribution of the accidental background.
-Because the spectrometer response introduces a correlation in the distribution of the positron emission angle and momentum, the relative angle distribution, after the directional match selection induced by the $\megsign$ trigger, is asymmetric and depends on the positron energy.
+Because the spectrometer response introduces a correlation in the distribution of the positron emission angle and momentum, the relative angle distribution, after the directional match selection induced by the $\megsign$ trigger, is asymmetric and dependent on the positron energy.
 Therefore, the directional match efficiency is calculated for different values of $\epositron$, as shown in Fig.~\ref{fig:TRGEfficiency}.
-As for the photon detection efficiency, the spread between calculations and measurements is considered as an estimate of the systematic uncertainty.
+The spread between calculations and measurements is considered as an estimate of the systematic uncertainty.